Double Robust Variance Estimation with Parametric Working Models: Introduction

-The influence function based variance estimator's reliance on correctly specifying both exposure and outcome models is particularly concerning in instances where researchers understand either the exposure or outcome mechanism well, but not both.
-If the outcome process is well known but the exposure process is not well understood, leading to correct specification of the outcome model but misspecification of the propensity model, the influence function based variance estimator is inconsistent \citep{laan2003unified,munoz2012population}.
+When estimating the average causal effect, performance of the influence function based variance estimator depends on which working model is misspecified.
+When the outcome model is correctly specified but the propensity model is misspecified, the influence function based variance estimator is inconsistent \citep{munoz2012population}.
 In this setting, consistent point estimators may be paired with CIs that do not achieve the nominal level of coverage.
-Alternatively, if the exposure process is well understood but the outcome process is not, leading to correct specification of the propensity model but misspecification of the outcome model, the influence function based variance estimator is conservative \citep{munoz2012population}.
+If the propensity model is correctly specified but the outcome model is misspecified, the influence function based variance estimator is conservative \citep{munoz2012population}.
 Precision advantages of doubly robust estimators may be lost with application of a conservative variance estimator.
-For example, we aim to estimate the effect of maternal anemia on birth weight among women with HIV.
-While most causes of anemia among women with HIV are well understood, doubly robust estimators may be preferred over IPTW estimators due to efficiency advantages.
-Modeling the relationship between anemia and birth weight among women with HIV is challenging due to complex dependencies between anemia and other drivers of birth weight.
-Furthermore, low birth weight may result from two separate pathways - preterm birth or fetal growth restrictions - each of which is a complex syndrome with several causes.
-For these reasons, the outcome model may be susceptible to misspecification, thus application of the influence function based variance estimator may lead to conservative variance estimates in this study.
+These properties of the influence function based variance estimator do not necessarily apply for other estimands and in the randomized setting (see Section \ref{sec:discussion}).